Support for Children and Families

 I can honestly say that I could call upon Liz to help me with any difficulties I may face regarding my son's education and she will give me 100% support and advice.

-"She was a reluctant reader before her intervention whereas now she loves reading in her own time"
+'She was a reluctant reader before Liz's involvement whereas now she loves reading in her own time.'

-Liz started working with my now 13 year old daughter, from when she was 11.
-Tally has dyslexia and Liz ensured that she learned practical strategies to help her learn in the classroom and independently.
-She also wrote a clear one page summary for Tally's teachers to ensure that her teachers were aware of her difficulties and understood how she needed to be supported specifically.
-Liz's strategies and liaison with school led to targeted group sessions which built Tally's confidence in basic skills.
-She was a reluctant reader before her intervention whereas now she loves reading in her own time - a true testament to the excellent work that Liz did with her and with her school.
+Liz started working with my now 13 year old daughter from when she was 11.
+Tally has dyslexia and Liz ensured that she identified the practical strategies which would help her learn in the classroom and independently.
+Liz wrote a clear one page summary for Tally's teachers to ensure that everyone understood how to support her specifically.
+Liz's strategies and liaison with school led to targeted group sessions which built Tally's confidence.
+She was a reluctant reader before Liz's involvement whereas now she loved reading in her own time.